Drugs and antisocial behaviour in accommodation

 Please note: a Notice to Quit does not release the student from the financial liabilities of their contract, and they will have to continue paying the rent despite not being able to live at the accommodation (please refer to your Accommodation Licence 8.4).

 Accommodation Services has a duty to inform the police of any incident involving illegal drugs.
 This could result in criminal prosecution.
 If a student is convicted of a drug-related offence, there may be additional implications in the future for employment and travel.
 This could also impact on our ability to give future landlord references.

 Accommodation Services will also inform your Faculty of the disciplinary process.
 Students should be aware of the potential implications for professional suitability, professional registration etc, especially with regard to vocational qualifications.

-Any person found on premises managed by Accommodation Services, and who is not a resident at those premises, and who is found or reasonably suspected to be involved with illegal drugs or legal highs, will be subject to an immediate lifetime ban from those premises.
+Any person found on premises managed by Accommodation Services, and who is not a resident at those premises, and who is found or reasonably suspected to be involved with illegal drugs or psychoactive substances, will be subject to an immediate lifetime ban from those premises.
 Any associate of that person who had invited them onto the premises, and is a resident, may well be considered for disciplinary action themselves for allowing the incident to take place.

 If a warning letter or 'Notice to Quit' is served, students have the right to submit a letter of appeal if they consider the decision to be unjust.
 Letters of appeal are to be addressed to the Head of Accommodation Services, Frenchay Campus.
 A full review of the evidence and circumstances will then be undertaken.